 Because many pitbulls suffer from sensitive skin and stomachs, it is a good idea to find quality food that does not contain filler grains like corn and wheat.
 You may even consider opting for a grain free food.

 How to Tell if Your Pitty is at a Healthy Weight

 Have you ever tried to help your pitty gain muscle by simply feeding them more food?
 Unfortunately, this tactic often leads to a pitty with too much fat and not a lot of muscle.

 When trying to help your pitty gain muscle, how many calories you feed is just as important as where those calories come from.
 Calories from protein will help your bully bulk up without adding excess weight.

 So how do you tell if your dog is ripped or just plain fat?
 Check your dog’s body condition by standing over them.

 A healthy pit will have thick musculature around the shoulders and hips while retaining a nice hourglass shape in the midsection.
 You should be able to see your pitty’s ribs near the tail end of their ribcage.

 If you can see the ribs all the way down the ribcage, they may be too lean and might benefit from a higher fat food.

-If you want a more detailed overview of how to tell if your dog is overweight, check out this video.
+If you want a more detailed overview of how to tell if your dog is overweight, check out this list.